mightykatun/super-tic-tac-toe/README.md

 # Super-Tic-Tac-Toe
-Super Tic Tac Toe made with pygame
+Super Tic Tac Toe made with pygame then compiled into an .exe